 While the collapse of the Soviet Union coincided with Reagan’s term in office, it was caused not by Reagan’s military buildup, tough talk or “Star Wars” speech.
 The fundamental weakness of the Soviet economy and Mikhail Gorbachev’s leadership played a much greater role – Reagan was simply in office at the right time.
 Reagan’s actual foreign policy decisions brought about undesirable consequences.
 His military buildup led to huge deficits.
 His support for Nicaraguan Contras undermined that country’s democracy and stability (and led to the Iran-Contra scandal, detailed below).
 His intervention in Afghanistan helped pave the way for the Taliban and al Qaeda.
 And his invasion of the tiny Caribbean island of Grenada, which included a mistaken bombing of a mental hospital, irked even US allies.

 He betrayed Americans’ trust with Iran-Contra

-Since leaving office, Reagan has become a Republican icon while the Trump presidency has made some moderate Democrats nostalgic for the Reagan years.
-But Reagan continues to polarize more than a decade after his death.
+The Bottom Line: Since leaving office, Ronald Reagan has become a Republican icon.
+While his legacy is mixed, some Republican presidents that have followed have made some moderate Democrats nostalgic for the Reagan years, even though he remains to many a polarizing figure almost two decades after his death.